Updated by me 1st February 2018

 The League still offers well organised grass roots football and it will be interesting to see how its history develops now we are in our second century.

-Our chairman Roger Spray is probably our longest serving committee member having been Treasurer, fixtures secretary and a committee member since the early 1960s.
+Roger Spray our longest serving committee member has been Chairman, Treasurer, fixtures secretary and a committee member since the early 1960s.